Special Arrangements for Examinations

 You must submit documentation from a doctor, psychologist or another professional at least two weeks before the examination.
 The documentation must include information that is necessary to assess the need for special arrangements at examinations.

 The doctor’s signature and stamp needs to be clear and readable.

-If needed, your doctor can also fill out a UiB form instead of an ordinary doctor’s note.
+If desired, your doctor may fill out this form instead of an ordinary doctor’s note.